andyrobinson/ard-nav/CrashNotes.md

 * System immediately crashes if the USB is not plugged in (suggests that something is causing a power glitch - probably the twitch)
 * All future tests must be without the USB plugged in

+## Run 12
+* Modifications: Return to sweep in main loop, but test without USB power
+* Program crashes at 43 degrees (negative side)

+## Run 13
+* Modifications: Sweep at 42 degrees
+* Program crashes on first sweep (oops), although actually what it's doing is recycling constantly.
+* Program consistently fails on the first negative sweep - maybe 42 is the magic number

+## Run 13
+* Modifications: Sweep at 40 degrees
+* Runs for 45 mins without problems.